 The reason He said, “Do not be surprised…” is that He knew that the religious people of that day (like Christians today) would be surprised to hear that all men had the possibility of being granted a second, eternal life based on their deeds (not on their religion).
 In this passage Yahshua presents the first category (“those who have done evil”) and the second category (“those who have done good”) of Revelation 22:11, in contrast to the third category which He described a few verses before:

 I tell you the truth, whoever hears My word and believes Him who sent me has eternal life and does not come into judgment, but has passed out of death into life.
 (John 5:24)

 Those who respond to His word by totally entrusting their lives to Him15see article “The Holy” need not even taste death,16John 8:51 for He paid for their sins by His own death.
 They are not included in the judgment of John 5:29.
 The eternal life that they receive is a free gift of His grace, and is not based on their own works.
-But the judgment of John 5:29 is based on how each person who never heard the voice of the Son of God this side of the grave17Those who do hear His voice but reject Him are ...continue lived his or her life.
+But the judgment of John 5:29 is based on how each person who never heard the voice of the Son of God this side of the grave17Those who do hear His voice but reject Him are also excluded from this judgment, for they are already condemned, John 3:18 lived his or her life.
 Concerning this judgment, Yahshua said:

 Behold, I am coming quickly, and My reward is with Me, to render to every man according to what he has done.